taublast/taublast.github.io/_posts/2026-07-06-RecycledCells.md

 ---

-*DrawnUI chat demo, written in C#, runs on a SkiaSharp canvas.*
+*DrawnUI chat demo, written in C#, runs on a SkiaSharp canvas.
+Same code for browser. .NET MAUI, OpenTk and .NET*

 ## CollectionView